 Dance Theatre - Conservatory

 Telling a story with the body requires ambition, dedication and artistry.
 It also takes training.
-This four-semester professional program offers intense and focused preparation for a career in dance performance.
+This four-term professional program offers intense and focused preparation for a career in dance performance.
 Building upon a solid foundation of technique, training will continue to expand the dancer’s repertoire with a palette of disciplines, styles and genres spanning both classical and contemporary.

 Customized dance projects and other performance opportunities expose dancers to a wide range of choreographers and choreographic processes.
 Dancers will be expected to perform choreography with accuracy and interpretive passion, and excel in ensemble and solo performance.
-In the final semester, coursework is focused on industry and career preparation, including an original dance showcase production experience.
+In the final term, coursework is focused on industry and career preparation, including an original dance showcase production experience.
 Each showcase is crafted based on the unique and individual cast members assigned as a company.
 This specialized performance opportunity prepares dancers to enter the competitive performing industry with skill, confidence and a professional work ethic.Brochure

 - Students completing the Dance Theatre Conservatory program should be able to: